yugabyte/yugabyte-db/docs/content/preview/quick-start/explore/ysql.md

 ### Text search

-SQL queries can search in text using the to_tsvector() text search function to extract a list of words that can be compared.
+SQL queries can search in text using the `to_tsvector()` text search function to extract a list of words that can be compared.
 This exercise finds all department descriptions with the words 'responsible' and 'services' in it using a GIN index.

 (GIN indexes are only available in YugabyteDB v2.11.0 or later.
 If you are using an earlier version, skip this scenario.)

 1. Create a text search index on the description column.
-The following creates an index for the simple-grammar vector of words extracted from the department description.
+The following creates an index for the simple-grammar vector of words extracted from the department description:

     ```sql
     CREATE INDEX dept_description_text_search ON dept